Nothing lasts forever, so how do microphones stand against the test of time and the tests of performing over and over again?

-On top of that, though, condenser capsule function by holding a charge between two plates.
+On top of that, though, condenser capsules function by holding a charge between two plates.
 The capsule is basically a parallel-plate capacitor.

 The wearing of a condenser microphone happens very slowly if the microphone is cared for properly.
 However, the capsule will eventually become less effective as a capacitor.
 Similarly, the diaphragm will become less efficient at moving in response to changing sound pressure levels.

-Depending on the material used in capsule, the wear could be prolonged.
-For example, early PVC plastic diaphragms (like the Neumann M7 found in U 47s and many other mics) wears faster than most Mylar diaphragms (the standard material for condenser diaphragms today).
+Depending on the material used in the capsule, the wear could be prolonged.
+For example, early PVC plastic diaphragms (like the Neumann M7 found in U 47s and many other mics) wear faster than most Mylar diaphragms (the standard material for condenser diaphragms today).

 For a detailed read on microphone capsules, head over to my article What Is A Microphone Capsule?
 (Plus Top 3 Most Popular Capsules).